 - Showcase advocacy work.
 This is not easy, asking your promoters for case studies, tweets, etc., but it – as we've seen from those graphs – does add a ton for your potential customers.
 You want to make sure your sales reps, your marketers, your customer service agents – all of them know that these blog posts, this programme exists.
 Again, just like you want to showcase your customer journey map, you also want to showcase your advocacy work.

 Within the Service Hub, you can set up these surveys super nicely.
 You'll get notifications when folks fill it out.
 You can filter by results, you can get reports.
 It's really great, but even if you don't have Service Hub, you can use integrations and workflows to achieve the same results.
-Right here we're using Survey Monkey, where you asked that NPS question.
+We're using Survey Monkey, where you asked that NPS question.
 Send an e-mail and then send a notification to follow up.
-These are just two ways that you can do it in HubSpot, of course there are plenty of others.
+These are just two ways that you can do it in HubSpot, of course, there are plenty of others.

 As a wrap up today, we talked about customer journey mapping, what it is and how to do it.
 We've talked about those key moments you folks should be looking out for and how HubSpot can help add force to those key moments.